An Introduction to Romans 6

 Sermon Description

-In this sermon on Romans 6:1–2 titled “An Introduction,” Dr. Martyn Lloyd-Jones explains why this passage is so important.
+In this sermon on Romans 6:1–2 titled “An Introduction to Romans 6,” Dr. Martyn Lloyd-Jones explains why this passage is so important.
 Here is found the great truth of justification by faith alone through the work of Christ alone.
 He explains why justification by faith alone rightly understood does not lead to a life of sin and immorality.
 This is because the gospel not only makes the Christian righteous before God, but also gives them the Holy Spirit and the desire to live a life of purity.
 It is only by abusing the doctrine of justification by faith alone that people are encouraged to sin and to break the law of God.
 Dr. Martyn Lloyd-Jones shows how this is a deeply practical doctrine that has profound and lasting impact for how the Christian lives as a follower of Jesus Christ.
 All who come to Jesus as repentant sinners and believe upon His name will be saved, and justified by faith in Christ alone.

 The Book of Romans